A portable generator could become a life savior, especially in a power outage situation.

 How to make the most out of your generator?
 However, getting the most out of a portable generator is where things get tricky.

-You need to have proper knowledge about how to make the most out of your portable generator in 2023.
+You need proper knowledge about how to make the most out of your portable generator in 2023.

 This guide includes all relevant information about choosing a portable generator the right way.